GIBIS-UNIFESP/wiRedPanda/_pages/downloads.md

 title: Downloads
 permalink: /downloads/
 ---
+##Install
 To install and run WiRed Panda on your platform you can:

 ### Windows:
- Extract the [portable version](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/download/v1.8-beta/wpanda_portable_32.zip) or download the [windows installer](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/download/v1.8-beta/wpanda_32.exe) of the [latest release](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/tag/v1.8-beta) of WiRed Panda.
+ Extract the [portable version](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/download/v1.8-beta/WiRedPanda_Portable_Windows_x86_64.zip) or download the [windows installer] (https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/download/v1.8-beta/WiRedPanda_Installer_Windows_x86_64.exe) of the [latest release](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/tag/v1.8-beta) of WiRed Panda.

 ### Linux:
- Try to download and execute the [portable version](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/download/v1.8-beta/wpanda_linux64_portable.tar.gz) of the [latest release](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/tag/v1.8-beta) of WiRed Panda, or else download the source code and build on you computer.
+ Try the [portable version for Fedora 23 x64](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/download/v1.8-beta/WiredPanda_Portable_Fedora23_x64.gz) of the [latest release](https://github.com/GIBIS-UNIFESP/wiRedPanda/releases/tag/v1.8-beta) of WiRed Panda, or else download the [source code](https://github.com/GIBIS-UNIFESP/wiRedPanda/archive/v1.8-beta.tar.gz) and build on you computer.

-### Build on your computer:
+### Building WiRED Panda on your computer:

  To compile and install this software on a gnome-shell based linux distro with the Qt5.5.1 development environment, please use the following commands: